 At this time, premium processing service is not available for I-526 Petitions (this process allows USCIS to adjudicate certain petitions within 15 days for an extra fee).

 The I-526 petition must be accompanied by several documents to substantiate your claims that:

-4. Part 5, Employment Creation Information: Among other things, this part of the form asks for a brief description of your duties, activities, and responsibilities.
+Part 5, Employment Creation Information: Among other things, this part of the form asks for a brief description of your duties, activities, and responsibilities.
 USCIS uses this information to confirm that you will be engaging in managerial activities.
 Typically, a brief description is not actually enough information to provide to USCIS.
 Most applicants will give a brief description, but then include the phrase “Please see enclosed support letter for further explanation” in order to let USCIS know that additional evidence is included in the petition (and of course, include a support letter).

 After you submit your I-526 petition, one of three outcomes will happen.

-The first is that USCIS may approve your I-526 petition.
+The first is that USCIS might approve your I-526 petition.
 This is clearly the best-case scenario.
-Upon approval of the I-526, you can either obtain your immigrant visa at a U.S. consulate in your home country, or if you are in the U.S. already, and in valid immigration status, you may be able to file the I-526 along with an I-485 application to obtain your green card here in the U.S. (adjust status).
+Upon approval of the I-526, you can either obtain your immigrant visa at a U.S. consulate in your home country, or if you are in the U.S. already, and in valid immigration status, you might be able to file the I-526 along with an I-485 application to obtain your green card here in the U.S. (adjust status).
 (But speak to an immigration attorney to confirm your eligibility to adjust status.)